 Here’s the thing.
 Even if any one of those individually isn’t all that unique, you can still get a very unique product at the end of it.
 You can still get a fully different, fully ownable, fully you, Red Thread.
 Let’s look at it a little deeper.
 Let’s take the core pieces of finding a Red Thread— the problem, the idea, and the change— and look at it through the lens of some brands.

 So, let’s talk about the problem first.
 Now, multiple companies solve the problem of office space.
-You can work in the building where your company is housed; you can work out of a home office, but there’s a huge need, as we know, for people to work somewhere in-between, for any number of reasons.
+You can work in the building your company owns or leases; you can work out of a home office, but there’s a huge need, as we know, for people to work somewhere in-between, for any number of reasons.
 There’s also any number of companies that solve that problem.
-So, you’ve got Regis, which is contracted office space; you’ve got places like Breather.com, which rents office space by the hour; we even have Starbucks, which their idea of the third space, so an interesting recapturing and recasting the problem, was behind the whole idea.
+So, there is Regis, which is contracted office space; you’ve got places like Breather.com, which rents office space by the hour; we even have Starbucks, which their idea of the third space, so an interesting recapturing and recasting the problem, was behind the whole idea.
 They want to create a third space between home and office.

 So, already, you can start to see that multiple companies, multiple brands, can solve the same problem and still be quite different from one another.
 Well, where does that difference come from?
 Well, the next place it can come is the idea that’s behind it.
 Now, your idea, the core beliefs, core values, are going to dramatically affect why you think a problem is a problem, and how you are drawn to solve it.